dotnet/AspNetCore.Docs/aspnetcore/mvc/models/model-binding.md

 ## Type conversion errors

 If a source is found but can't be converted into the target type, model state is flagged as invalid.
-The target is set to null or a default value, as noted in the previous section.
+The target parameter or property is set to null or a default value, as noted in the previous section.

 In an API controller that has the `[ApiController]` attribute, invalid model state results in an automatic HTTP 400 response.